s-b-repo/xlibre-nvidea-guide/README.md

 # xlibre-nvidea-guide-installation

-Here’s a comprehensive guide to installing **XLibre** (a fork of Xorg) alongside proprietary NVIDIA drivers, tailored for an advanced Linux user like yourself:
+Here’s a comprehensive guide to installing **XLibre** (a fork of Xorg) alongside proprietary NVIDIA drivers, tailored for an advanced Linux users:

 ---